 Seems like all the trend talk this season has been military this and military that…and we won’t lie, we’re kind of all about it.
 While you will never see us in full-on fatigues, we feel weirdly empowered at the thought of slipping on an olive drab jacket or lace-up, military-inspired booties.

-This isn’t, or course, the Michael Jackson-era military look, with gold brainding and epaulettes (thank goodness) but a far more modern, and more subtle version.
-Our tips for wearing military-inspired items without crossing the line to newly-enlisted:
+This isn’t, or course, the Michael Jackson-era military look, with gold braiding and epaulettes (thank goodness) but a far more modern, and more subtle version.
+Read on for our tips for wearing the military trend without crossing the line to newly enlisted.

-…be situation appropriate.
-As much as you might love the military look, that zip front military skirt might be more appropriate for Friday night than dinner at your boss’s house.
+Do be situation appropriate.
+As much as you might love the military look, that zip-front military skirt might be more appropriate for Friday night than dinner at your boss’s house.

-…forget that it’s not just about combat boots and cargo jackets — it’s about color too.
-Sand and olive are part of the trend, so if the more obvious details are all a bit much for you, consider adding a drapey sand-colored tank (like this one from Bluefly) to look totally up-to-date but not over-the-top.
+Don’t forget that it’s not just about combat boots and cargo jackets — it’s about color too.
+Sand and olive are part of the trend, so if the more obvious details are all a bit much for you, consider adding a drapey sand-colored tank to look totally up-to-date but not over-the-top.